Shabyt Palace of Creativity -

 • Palace of Peace and Reconciliation;

-• Khazret Sultan Mosque;
+• Hazrat Sultan Mosque;

-• Triathlon park.
+• Triathlon Park;

 Photogallery: